luismanuu/DevOps-3TierWebApp/Step 3-4 DB and WebServers.md

 # Step 4: Prepare Web Servers

 1. Launch 3 new EC2 instances with RHEL 9 Operating System.
+Important: Change NFS Security group, add the 3 private IP of webservers to connect to NFS ports

 2. Install NFS client and mount the NFS server's export for apps:
    ```shell